EstelleGvl/unknownhands/pages/text-analysis.md

         <li>Maciej Eder, “Does size matter?
 Authorship attribution, small samples, big problem” (2015), <a href="https://doi.org/10.1093/llc/fqt066" target="_blank" rel="noopener">Digital Scholarship in the Humanities</a>.</li>
         <li>Marwa Altakrori et al., “The Topic Confusion Task: A Novel Evaluation Scenario for Authorship Attribution” (2021), <a href="https://aclanthology.org/2021.findings-emnlp.359/" target="_blank" rel="noopener">Findings of EMNLP</a>.</li>
         <li>Greta Franzini et al., “Attributing Authorship in the Noisy Digitized Correspondence of Jacob and Wilhelm Grimm” (2018), <a href="https://www.frontiersin.org/journals/digital-humanities/articles/10.3389/fdigh.2018.00004/full" target="_blank" rel="noopener">Frontiers in Digital Humanities</a>.</li>
+        <li>Estelle Guéville and David Joseph Wrisley, “Everyone Leaves a Trace: Exploring Transcriptions of Medieval Manuscripts with Computational Methods,” <em>Digital Studies in Language and Literature</em> 1, nos.
+1–2 (2024): 36–54, <a href="https://doi.org/10.1515/dsll-2024-0012" target="_blank" rel="noopener">https://doi.org/10.1515/dsll-2024-0012</a>.</li>
+        <li>Estelle Guéville and David Joseph Wrisley, “Transcribing Medieval Manuscripts for Machine Learning,” <em>Journal of Data Mining &amp; Digital Humanities</em>, “On the Way to the Future of Digital Manuscript Studies” (July 2024), <a href="https://doi.org/10.46298/jdmdh.9805" target="_blank" rel="noopener">https://doi.org/10.46298/jdmdh.9805</a>.</li>

+        <li>Wouter Haverals and Mike Kestemont, “From Exemplar to Copy: The Scribal Appropriation of a Hadewijch Manuscript Computationally Explored,” <em>Journal of Data Mining &amp; Digital Humanities</em>, “On the Way to the Future of Digital Manuscript Studies: Experiences and Challenges” (April 2023): 10206, <a href="https://doi.org/10.46298/jdmdh.10206" target="_blank" rel="noopener">https://doi.org/10.46298/jdmdh.10206</a>.</li>
+        <li>Wouter Haverals and Mike Kestemont, “Silent Voices: A Digital Study of the Herne Charterhouse Scribal Community (ca. 1350–1400),” <em>Queeste</em> 27, no. 2 (2020): 186–95, <a href="https://doi.org/10.5117/QUE2020.2.006.HAVE" target="_blank" rel="noopener">https://doi.org/10.5117/QUE2020.2.006.HAVE</a>.</li>
+        <li>Mike Kestemont, <em>A Computational Analysis of the Scribal Profiles in Two of the Oldest Manuscripts of Hadewijch’s Letters</em> (2015).</li>
+        <li>Mike Kestemont, Sara Moens, and Jeroen Deploige, “Collaborative Authorship in the Twelfth Century: A Stylometric Study of Hildegard of Bingen and Guibert of Gembloux,” <em>Digital Scholarship in the Humanities</em> 30, no. 2 (2015): 199–224, <a href="https://doi.org/10.1093/llc/fqt063" target="_blank" rel="noopener">https://doi.org/10.1093/llc/fqt063</a>.</li>
+        <li>Mike Kestemont and Thorsten Ries, “A Computational Approach to Authorship Verification of Johann Wolfgang Goethe’s Contributions to the <em>Frankfurter Gelehrte Anzeigen</em> (1772–73),” <em>Journal of European Periodical Studies</em> 4, no. 1 (2019), <a href="https://doi.org/10.21825/jeps.v4i1.10188" target="_blank" rel="noopener">https://doi.org/10.21825/jeps.v4i1.10188</a>.</li>
+        <li>Eveline Leclercq and Mike Kestemont, “Advances in Distant Diplomatics: A Stylometric Approach to Medieval Charters,” <em>Interfaces: A Journal of Medieval European Literatures</em>, no. 8 (December 2021): 214–44, <a href="https://doi.org/10.54103/interfaces-08-10" target="_blank" rel="noopener">https://doi.org/10.54103/interfaces-08-10</a>.</li>
+        <li>David Joseph Wrisley and Estelle Guéville, <em>Medieval Manuscripts and the Computational Humanities: Big Data, Scribes, and the “Paris Bible”</em> (Arc Humanities Press, 2026), <a href="https://doi.org/10.17302/MFSK1586" target="_blank" rel="noopener">https://doi.org/10.17302/MFSK1586</a>.</li>
       </ul>
     </details>
   </div>